OAGi/Score/docs/user_guide/index.rst

 and its owner are rollbacked to the pre-revised state.
 To cancel a CC
 revision:

-1. Go to the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu.
+1. Go to the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu.
 Find the CC to cancel its revision.
 See `Search and Browse CC Library <#search-and-browse-cc-library>`__ for help in locating a CC.